LHNCBC/NLM-PCOR-TB/lung_segmentation/README.md

 Hang Yu (hang.yu@nih.gov)<br/>
 Stefan Jaeger (stefan.jaeger@nih.gov)<br/>

+## Contact information

-## For questions about the software and research, please contact Dr. Babak Haghighi (babak.haghighi@nih.gov) or Dr. Stefan Jaeger (stefan.jaeger@nih.gov)
+For questions about the software and research, please contact Dr. Babak Haghighi (babak.haghighi@nih.gov) or Dr. Stefan Jaeger (stefan.jaeger@nih.gov)

 ## YML file is provided to install neccessary packages for users.
 Use the terminal or an Anaconda Prompt for the following steps: